 1. The Bank must limit its operations to those of a trust company and activities related thereto, as specifically stated in the business plan.
 The Bank must not meet the definition of "bank" under section 2(c)(1)-(2) of the Bank Holding Company Act.
-2. If and to the extent necessary, the Bank must conform, cease, or divest its proposed collateral trustee structure and any other activities to comply with the GENIUS Act (12 USC 5901 et seq.), any implementing regulations, and any other applicable laws and regulations that take effect in the future, such compliance to be determined in the sole discretion of the OCC.
+2. If and to the extent necessary, the Bank must conform, cease, or divest its proposed activities to comply with the GENIUS Act (12 USC 5901 et seq.), any implementing regulations, and any other applicable laws and regulations that take effect in the future, such compliance to be determined in the sole discretion of the

+22 See 12 USC 4807.

+23 See, e.g., Interpretive Letters No. 1026 (Apr.
+27, 2005) and No. 380 (Dec.
+29, 1986) and Banking Circular No. 196 (May 7, 1985) (affirming the authority of national banks to engage in securities lending activities, including in a fiduciary capacity).

+OCC.

 3. The Bank: (i) must give the Novel Bank Supervisory Office at least sixty (60) days prior written notice of the Bank's intent to significantly deviate or change from its business plan or operations (if such deviation is the subject of an application filed with the OCC, no separate notice to the supervisory office is required); and (ii) must obtain the OCC's written determination of no objection before the Bank engages in any significant deviation or change from its business plan or operations.
 For the avoidance of doubt, a significant deviation includes changes to the Bank's risk and operating limits, as detailed in its business plan.
 The OCC may impose additional conditions it deems appropriate in a written determination of no objection to the Bank's notice.
-This condition will remain in effect throughout the Bank's in organization period and during the Bank's first three years of operation.

-4. The Bank must maintain a minimum \$6.05 million in tier 1 capital of which the greater of at least 50 percent of its tier 1 capital or \$3.025 million must be held in Eligible Liquid Assets.17 The Bank must assess the appropriateness of its level of capital and liquidity on a quarterly basis and hold such higher amounts of capital and liquidity as it determines necessary to support the bank's risk profile, business strategies, and future growth prospects, and to provide a cushion against unexpected losses.
+This condition will remain in effect throughout the Bank's in-organization period and during the Bank's first three years of operation.
+4. The Bank must maintain a minimum of \$15 million in tier 1 capital of which the greater of at least 50 percent of its tier 1 capital or \$7.5 million must be held in Eligible Liquid Assets.24 The Bank must assess the appropriateness of its level of capital and liquidity on a quarterly basis and hold such higher amounts of capital and liquidity as it determines necessary to support the Bank's risk profile, business strategies, and future growth prospects, and to provide a cushion against unexpected losses.
 This condition will remain in effect during the Bank's first three years of operation.
-5. The Bank must maintain 180 days of operating expenses18 in Eligible Liquid Assets.
+5. The Bank must maintain 180 days of operating expenses25 in Eligible Liquid Assets.
 This amount must not be double counted with the Eligible Liquid Assets held to comply with the foregoing condition.
 This condition will remain in effect during the Bank's first three years of operation.
-6. Prior to the appointment of any individual to the position of "senior executive officer," as defined in 12 CFR 5.51(c)(4), or the appointment of any individual to the board of directors, the proposed Bank must submit to the OCC the information described in the "Changes in Directors and Senior Executive Officers" booklet of the Comptroller's Licensing Manual, and receive a letter of no objection from the OCC.
-For purposes of this condition, "senior executive officer" includes the Chief Compliance Officer, the Bank Secrecy Act Officer, the Chief Technology Officer, the Chief Information Security Officer, the Chief Trust Officer, and any fiduciary officers or employees designated for that purpose.
-This information is required